ielemson/Javascript-Tutorial-Lesson/operators/operators.md

 Checks if the value of the left operand is less than or equal to the value of the right operand, if yes, then the condition becomes true.

 Ex: (A <= B) is true.

+## typeof Operator

+The typeof operator is a unary operator that is placed before its single operand, which can be of any type.
+Its value is a string indicating the data type of the operand.

+The typeof operator evaluates to "number", "string", or "boolean" if its operand is a number, string, or boolean value and returns true or false based on the evaluation.

+Here is a list of the return values for the typeof Operator.

+Type String Returned by typeof
+Number "number"
+String "string"
+Boolean "boolean"
+Object "object"
+Function "function"
+Undefined "undefined"
+Null "object"